Introduction

 The key to success lies in progressive implementation, starting by cleaning up the foundations (inventory, configurations) before leveraging advanced artificial intelligence and automation capabilities.

-2026 perspective
+2026 Perspective

 Increasing integration with Copilot Security and simulation capabilities promises to radically transform how security teams approach cyber risk management.